 Ready to visualize your goals and take productivity to new heights?Learn the priming method

 Why you should visualize your goals

 Tony is a true believer in focusing on and nurturing our inner states rather than attempting to control or fix our environment.
 As he discussed with The Untethered Soul author Michael Singer, when what you experience inside yourself is in alignment with your values and your purpose, outside circumstances don’t matter.
-You don’t need things to always go your way or for people to act in a specific manner to make you happy.
-You’re already happy within yourself, and this allows you to give to others instead of always focusing on what you’re getting.
+When your inner state is at peace, you’re at peace.
+Things don’t need to always go your way and people don’t need to act in a specific manner to make you happy.
+When you are truly able to visualize your goals, you’ll be happy within yourself.
+Rather than focusing on what you get from the world and other people, you’ll be able to give instead.

-When we become more mindful of our thoughts and feelings, we can begin to question why we feel certain ways and begin challenging beliefs that are holding us back.
+When we become more mindful of our thoughts and feelings, we can begin to question why we feel the way we do about people, places, situations and even ourselves.
+As we do this, we naturally begin challenging beliefs that are holding us back.
 As author Byron Katie states in her book A Mind at Home with Itself, “The mind can never be controlled.
 It can only be questioned, loved and met with understanding.”
-Once we understand our minds better, we can deal with fears and anxieties and really begin living a life that is free of restraint and poised to take on greater challenges.
+As we gain a better understanding of our minds, we are more equipped to manage fears and anxieties, and live a life that is free of restraint.
+This poises us to take on greater challenges.

-Visualizing is just another form of focusing your attention of your mind instead of being distracted by the noise around you.
+Visualizing is just another form of focusing your attention on your mind instead of being distracted by the noise around you.
 When you learn how to visualize your goals and dreams, you can manifest the success and fulfillment you crave.
-This can be in the form of a more loving relationship, a more successful career or a new endeavor that enhances your life.
+These may appear in the form of a highly successful career, a more loving relationship or even a new, life-changing endeavor.
 The beauty of goal visualization is that it can be used in any part of your life and at any time to create better results.

 How to visualize your goals and get what you want